quruma/Friday-Voice-Assistant/README.md

 (Sets or stops a stopwatch)
 for example: set a stopwatch please, stop a stopwatch

-Every function has its own keywords which will make it easier for model to make more accurate prediction of needed function.
+Every function has its own keywords which will make it easier for model to make more accurate predictions of needed function.
 You can read about them in the [documentaion]()

 Thank you!:3